Touring Queensland Fund FAQs

 6. If I have a disability, can I apply for the cost to help me financially manage and acquit the grant?

-As part of the terms of your deed of funding, you must hold all funding paid to you by Arts Queensland in a separate account with an Approved Financial Institution.
-Any interest you earn on the funding forms part of overall funding.
+As part of the terms of your funding agreement with Arts Queensland, you must hold all funding paid to you by Arts Queensland in separate account to your everyday/regular bank account.
+The account must be with a bank or Approved Financial Institution.
+With Arts Queensland’s permission, you can use the same bank account for any Arts Queensland funding you receive.
+Any interest you earn on the funding forms part of the overall funding.

 1. What is meant by a ‘marketing/ audience development plan’, and what is the difference?

-A marketing plan refers generally to activity focused on promoting an activity to generate sales or attendance.
-While an audience development plan is a more strategic document that focuses on building long-term, collaborative relationships with existing and potential audiences to ultimately grow a sustainable business model by fostering engagement, loyalty, and a sense of community.
+An audience development plan is a more strategic document that focuses on building long-term, collaborative relationships with existing and potential audiences.
 Applicants have the option of providing one or the other, as we recognise that a marketing plan is not appropriate for all types of activity funded through TQF.

 2. How detailed should my marketing/audience development plan be?